I recently turned 48.

 ✨ Authenticity is worth the discomfort it takes to get there.

-I don’t know what the next decade holds, but I’m entering it stronger, wiser, and more myself than ever.
+I don’t know exactly what the next decade holds, but I do know this: I’m looking forward to it – with more strength, more kindness, and more joy.

 Here’s to living, laughing, and thriving — one season at a time.